-Emma Watkins, commonly known as Emma Wiggle, has addressed her ongoing battle with endometriosis in an emotional Instagram post, and she's utilised her platform to spread a message of positivity.
+In 2020, Emma Watkins, formally known as Emma Wiggle, addressed her ongoing battle with endometriosis in an emotional Instagram post, and she's utilised her platform to spread a message of positivity.

-The 30-year-old children's TV star took to social media over the weekend to mark a milestone in her journey with the illness, which took a turn two years ago when she had to undergo surgery.
+The children's TV star took to social media to mark a milestone in her journey with the illness, which took a turn two years ago when she had to undergo surgery.

 It was clear her words resonated with her following and beyond - and you don't have to look far to see why.